Uttara (neighbourhood): History

+Before settlements developed, Uttara was primarily a rural area.
+Most of it consisted of low-lying land, while the remaining areas outside the villages remained submerged under water.
+After the city was affected by the 1988 floods, the government constructed the Dhaka Embankment and filling in Uttara's wetlands began.
+By 1990, the first phase of the project had been completed.
+In 1992, the RAJUK initiated the second phase to expand Uttara westward in response to increasing migration pressure on the city.
+The second phase consisted of five sectors covering a total area of 438 acres and was completed in 1998.
+In 1999, the third phase of Uttara was announced.
+However, after several revisions, it was finalized in 2009.
+The plan called for the westward expansion of the second phase by four additional sectors over an area of 2,008 acres to accommodate 500,000 people.
+The plan included temporary housing for government officers and employees, as well as an apartment project for low-income families.
+The apartment project in Sector 18 was planned in three separate blocks.
+In 2022, Uttara came under the network of Dhaka Metro Rail.
+In 2024, during the July Uprising, 70 people were killed in police firing while protesters participated in demonstrations.
+In 5 August, as reactions of being subjected to repression, an enraged crowd attacked Uttara East police atation and set it on fire.
+Four police personnel were killed in the incident, and weapons from the station were looted.
+One block of third phase's apartment project was completed by 2025, while the deadline for the remaining two blocks was extended to 2030.
+In 21 July of the same year, 35 people, including the pilot, were killed in the Chengdu J-7 crash at the campus of Milestone School and College in Uttara.

 Demographics

 At the 2011 Bangladesh census, Uttara had a population of 179,907.
 According to the 2011 figures, males constitute 56.33% of the population and females 43.67%, and about 80% of the neighborhood's population are adults.
 Uttara has an average literacy rate of 90.49% (people 7 and older) which is much higher than the average literacy rate in Bangladesh at 77.9% as of 2023.

 Administration

 Uttara is divided into administrative and geographical divisions named sectors.
 There are 18 sectors in Uttara.
 Every sector is organized under a sector welfare association.
 Uttara Association is the combination of these sector-wise associations.
 The neighborhood is under two wards (Ward no. 1 and Ward no. 51) of Dhaka North City Corporation.
 Politically this area is in the Dhaka-18 constituency of the Jatiya Sangsad.